sekilab/RoadDamageDetector/README.md

 ## Dataset
 - The [article](https://www.researchgate.net/publication/363668453_RDD2022_A_multi-national_image_dataset_for_automatic_Road_Damage_Detection) providing detailed statistics and other information for data released through CRDDC'2022 can be accessed [here](https://www.researchgate.net/publication/363668453_RDD2022_A_multi-national_image_dataset_for_automatic_Road_Damage_Detection)!

+- The RDD2022 data released through CRDDC is now also available on [FigShare Repository](https://figshare.com/articles/dataset/RDD2022_-_The_multi-national_Road_Damage_Dataset_released_through_CRDDC_2022/21431547)!
+Kindly cite if you are using the data or the information.

 - [RDD2022.zip](https://bigdatacup.s3.ap-northeast-1.amazonaws.com/2022/CRDDC2022/RDD2022/RDD2022.zip)
   - `RDD2022.zip` contains train and test data from six countries: **Japan,  India, Czech Republic, Norway, United States, and China.**
   - Images (.jpg) and annotations (.xml) are provided for the train set.
 The format of annotations is the same as pascalVOC.